QuotationFactory/QF.WebApp.SDK/README.md

 - `onLocationChange`: `(relativePath: string) => void`: Callback to control the Rhodium24 onLocationChange event.
 If you don't define it and has `replaceHistoryStateOnLocationChange` the HTML5 History API (pushState) will be used to change the browser URL
 - `replaceHistoryStateOnLocationChange`: If `true` will use the HTML History API to change the browser URL when you navigate in Rhodium24 pages.
 - `replaceDocumentTitle`: If `true` will change the `document.title` to be in sync with Rhodium24 context
-- `disableCache`: If `true` will add a dummy querystring (`?v=Math.random()`) to iframe src in order to not get a cached resut.
+- `disableCache`: If `true` will add a dummy querystring (`?v=Math.random()`) to iframe src in order to not get a cached result.

 ## Theme

-Over the time we will allow you to customize more aspects of Rhodium24 to flawsy integrate it with your company design.
-For now we have the following capabilities

-- `logoSrc`: Define the logo that will be show in Rhodium24.
+Rhodium24 uses the React-MaterialUI library, allowing the use of `ThemeOptions` to customize many aspects of the user interface.
+Please refer to a sample implmentation of this mechanism in the examples folder.

 ## Advanced

 ### Routes

 The `render` method receives two parameters: the container element id and the relative path to render Rhodium24.
-Is up to you define how you will handle the routes and send it to the correct page.
+It's up to you define how you will handle the routes and send it to the correct page.
 Check the samples for usage within a React App and for vanilla HTML app.

 ### onLocationChange

-You can define how to handle location changes by defining the `options.onLocationChage` method.
+You can define how to handle location changes by defining the `options.onLocationChange` method.

 ```javascript
 // deep link integration using window.location.hash